 Evelyn Livingston Furman, who sold Maytag wringer washers, bought the Tabor Opera House from the Elks in 1954 and personally ran it until she was 84 years old.
 Along the way, Evelyn wrote three books that tell the story of the Opera House, Augusta Tabor, and Silver Dollar Tabor.
 Eventually, she turned the controls to her daughter Sharon Furman Bland and her husband Bill.

-Leadville Purchases the Tabor to Create a Community Hub
+Tabor to Become a Cultural Hub